 - The request should contain written instructions of the procedure to be followed in administering the medication.

 - An indemnity form protecting the Board from all claims both present and future will be signed

 21. Child Protection Policy. / Substance Use Policy.

 Copies of these policies may be had by request from Principal’s office.
 They can also be viewed on the school’s website.

 Stay Safe – all classes follow the Stay Safe programme.

 22. Student Council and Green Schools Committee

-We are delighted to have a new Student Council and Green Schools Committee up and running for the 2019/2020 school year.
+We are delighted to have a new Student Council, Green Schools Committee and an Active and Amber flag team up and running for the 2021/2022 school year.
 These girls show great leadership and are an invaluable asset to our school.